mayasharma2110/Keep-Riding/README.md

 * Checked the contact-img positioning is responsive when viewed on different devices.

-* Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options and also enter some text in the enquiry textarea.
+* Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options, select an experience/ability level and also enter some text in the enquiry textarea.

 * Checked the form only takes a email with a @ in the field.